How often have you considered the staircase in your home? Or if you’re looking to buy, do you really take note of the condition of the stairs?

 Stairwells can be one of the most dangerous parts of a house.
 The Office for National Statistics suggests that in 2015 there were 787 deaths in England and Wales caused by a fall on steps or stairs, a fall on stairs every 90 seconds and an estimated 250,000 non-fatal accidents serious enough to merit a trip to A&E.

 You’d be shocked at the number of properties we survey that don’t meet basic safety standards.
-Handrails and balustrades are there for a reason – we see houses where handrails have been removed, even where there are very steep stairs.
+We’ve seen stairs missing handrails, after all, handrails and balustrades are there for a reason – we see houses where handrails have been removed, even where there are very steep stairs.
 We also see staircases where the balustrading (or banister) has missing or broken spindles.

 Some handrails and balustrades also have weak lateral restraint (that’s the amount of effort you need to push them sideways).
 This is something that’s really important, especially if you need the support of the handrails to get up or down stairs – you might also want to consider the need for two handrails if you have mobility problems.